 Guide to employing veterans in the ACTPS

 The Employing Veterans in the ACT Public Service guide has been produced to provide ACTPS employees involved in recruitment with an understanding of the ADF environment, the personal attributes Veterans, the ADF rank structure and ways in which they can consider Veterans for vacant positions.

 Veterans’ executive champions

-In June 2018, the Minister for Seniors and Veterans, Gordon Ramsay, MLA, appointed six Veterans’ Executive as part of the Government’s commitment to supporting the transition of veterans into employment in the ACTPS.
-They are:
+The Minister for Seniors and Veterans, Gordon Ramsay, MLA, has appointed the following Senior Executives as Executive Champions Veterans’ as part of the Government’s commitment to supporting the transition of veterans into employment in the ACTPS:

-These ACTPS Senior Executives champion the inclusion of Veterans in the ACTPS and encourage and support ACTPS employees to develop and implement inclusive practices for Veterans.
+These ACTPS Senior Executives champion the inclusion of Veterans’ in the ACTPS, encourage and support ACTPS employees to develop and implement inclusive practices for veterans.